Arcath/compile-watch/README.md

 The Coffee format in `lib/formats/coffee.coffee` shows an example of compiling a file using an _internal_ library and writing the output to the destination file.

 The SASS format in `lib/formats/sass.coffee` shows an example of running a child process to compile the source file to the destination file.

+There is a guide on how to write a compiler [here](http://arcath.net/2015/04/27/creating-the-less-compiler-for-compile-watch.html).

 [sass-watch]: https://github.com/Arcath/sass-watch